 I used the classic ratio of 3:1:1:1 (pisco to egg white, syrup and lime juice), although some prefer a 4:1:1:1 ratio.
 I made a test run with water and stevia instead of syrup and found it less sweet and quite enjoyable.
 If you make your own syrup, feel free to adjust the sugar-to-water ratio according to your taste.
 Final note: when making more than 2 serves, it’s easier to use a blender.
 Just be mindful to use the minimum amount of ice to cool down the drink without watering it down too much.
 Salud!

-- 1 ounce simple syrup (or 1 ounce of water and stevia to taste)
+- 1 oz simple syrup (or 1 oz of water and stevia to taste)

 - a few ice cubes